O Superman

-"O Superman", also known as "O Superman (For Massenet)", is a 1981 song by American performance artist and musician Laurie Anderson.
-The song became a surprise hit in the United Kingdom after it was championed by DJ John Peel, rising to number 2 on the UK Singles Chart in 1981.
+"O Superman" (parenthetically known as "O Superman (For Massenet)" in tribute to Jules Massenet) is the 1981 debut single by American artist Laurie Anderson.
+A pop song rooted in minimalist and electronic music, the song became a surprise hit in the United Kingdom after it was championed by DJ John Peel, rising to number 2 on the UK Singles Chart in 1981.
 Prior to the success of this song, Anderson was little known outside the art world.
-First released as a promotional single, the song also appeared on her debut album Big Science (1982) and as part of her live album United States Live (1984).
+First released as a promotional single, the song appeared on her debut album Big Science (1982) and as part of her live album United States Live (1984).

-In the 1981 Village Voice Pazz & Jop poll, critics voted "O Superman" the best single of the year.
+In the 1981 Village Voice Pazz & Jop poll headed by Robert Christgau, critics voted "O Superman" the best single of the year.

 Music

 In writing the song, Anderson drew from the aria "Ô Souverain, ô juge, ô père" ("O Sovereign, O Judge, O Father") from Jules Massenet's 1885 opera Le Cid, that she had heard in the voice of tenor Charles Holland.
-The first lines ("O Superman / O Judge / O Mom and Dad") echo the aria.
+The first lines ("O Superman / O Judge / O Mom and Dad") and the title of the song echo the aria.
 Susan McClary suggests in her book Feminine Endings that "O Superman" may also have been inspired by Massenet's 1902 opera Le jongleur de Notre-Dame.

 Anderson's lead vocals are overlaid on a sparse background of two alternating chords formed by the repeated spoken syllable "ha" created by looping with an Eventide Harmonizer.
 A Roland VP-330 vocoder was used on Anderson's voice to sound "like a Greek chorus".
 A saxophone is heard as the song fades out, and a flute line and sample of bird calls appear at various points within the track.
 The two chords of the song are A♭ major and C minor, the repeating "ha" syllable acting as a harmonic drone on C.